AMAZONIAN ECUADOR TOUR: DETAILED ITINERARY

 Nearctic migrants, seasonally present, include Eastern Wood Pewee and Blackpoll Warbler.

-Amazonian Ecuador: Day 9 This morning we will head back to Coca.
-From the banks of the Rio Napo, a large motorized canoe will be waiting to take us downstream to the superb Sani Lodge for four nights stay.
+After returning to Coca, a large motorized canoe will be waiting to take us downstream along the Napo River to the famous Sani Lodge for a five nights stay.